alexiahsu/tgc_project3/README.md

 Objectives:
 1. To build an elegant and easy-to-navigate webpage for users of any background
-2. Provide understandable, accurate and crucial information on covid-19.
+2. Provide easy-to-apply and easy-to-create volunteer opportunities
-3. A lens through the local scene and the global situation
-4. Captivate audience with interactive activities that help enhances knowledge about global situation
+3. Captivate audience with interesting data
-5. Provide short but effective information on symptoms and prevention
+4. Provide effective ways to contribute to society
-6. To showcase my current skills of utilising CSS3, HTML5, Javascript, Google Charts API and other tools (see credits)
+5. To showcase my current skills of utilising CSS3, HTML5, Javascript, MongoDB and Python (see credits)

 ## Features

-- Data is available for charts and maps upon mouse hover
-- Pool in covid-19 data for both local and global situation
-- Table row will be highlighted upon hover to help users keep track of where they are navigating
-- Navigation bar remains sleek and clean to free users of distraction
-- Search through covid19 statistics across all countries or simply skip the step with 'collapse all'
-- Geochart is color-coded to level of severity - users can, at a glance, understand which areas are spreading like wildfire.
--
+- Webpage retrieves information from the database which is dependent on what the user enters
+- Easy-to-fill forms to volunteer and donate to society
+- User authentication to differentiate volunteers and organisations
+- CRUD for administrators posting volunteer opportunities
+- Javascript counters that help boost visualisation and interactivity

 ## Future features

-- To design a form for users to enter details and provide donations
-- Have a 'wall of fame' for donors - this is to entice other users to join the cause
-- Design a centraldatabase to collate the amount of money raised and provide real-time updates about where the resources are going
-- Have live testimonies from people who had contracted covid19 - share their stories to inspire others to join in this battle against the invisible enemy.
+- Differentiated user authentication for administrators (i.e. an admin can only delete his/her own post)
+- Front-end payment system (instead of email confirmation)
+- API call to do verification fo  applicants
 -
 ## Technologies Used